cloudmesh-community/book/chapters/git/github.md

 commandline can often be faster and in many cases may be simpler.

-Git commandline tools can be easily installed on a variety of operating systems including Linux, OSX, and Windows.
+Git commandline tools can be easily installed on a variety of operating systems including Linux, macOS, and Windows.
 Many great tutorials exist that will allow you to complete this task easily.
 We found the following two tutorials sufficient to get the task accomplished: